tomsWebConsulting/twcsl/Page/Cart/Cart Page Form Text Field Max Length/README.md

 ## Notes

-This effect is not active in SS Preview to test it use [private browsing][8].

 This code does not work on the checkout page.
 It is a Squarespace security feature that no code can alter the checkout page.